||About the Preserve

 The Graham Swamp Conservation Area helps maintain the integrity and quality of northeast Florida's coastal ecosystems and its associated ecological functions.

-The area supports a rich variety of wading birds, water fowl, and passerine bird species, as well as deer, otters, foxes, and other mammals, and alligators.
-When conditions allow, visitors may hike, bicycle, fish from the banks, view wildlife, and study nature.
+The area supports a rich variety of wildlife, including birds, mammals, and reptiles.
+Visitors may hike, bicycle, fish from the banks, view wildlife, and study nature.